Naukri (1954 film): Plot

-Ratan Kumar Choudhary (Kishore Kumar) stays with his widowed mother (Achala Sachdev) and sick sister, Uma (Noor) in the village.
+Rattan Kumar Chowdhury (Kishore Kumar) stays with his widowed mother (Achala Sachdev) and sick sister, Uma (Noor Mahal) in the village.
 He is waiting for his college results.
 He dreams about the day when he has a job, a house and can find a good groom for his sister, and look after his mother.
 He narrates his dreams to his beloved sister in a beautiful song.
 She smiles happily and joins him in the song.

-Ratan passes his BA and leaves for Calcutta where his father's colleague had promised him a job where his father had worked.
+Rattan passes his BA and leaves for Calcutta where his father's colleague had promised him a job where his father had worked.
 In Calcutta, he takes up boarding in a lodge where he is neighbor to three other unemployed youths (one of whom is Iftekhar) in the "Bekar" (unemployed/without work) wing of the lodge.
 At his father's office, he finds out the manager has given the job to a relative.
-Ratan doesn't give up and perseveres applying wherever he can.
+Rattan doesn't give up and perseveres applying wherever he can.

 His sister, suffering from TB, is put on the waiting list at the sanatorium.
 Meanwhile, in Calcutta, Ratan also finds love with Seema (Sheila Ramani) who stays in the house in the next compound - much to her father's chagrin, who wants a son-in-law with a good job.
-Ratan woos her by singing romantically outside his window, and Seema listens from her window.
+Rattan woos her by singing romantically outside his window, and Seema listens from her window.
 She is attracted.
 Her father keeps intruding into her room, closing the window, etc. to prevent this romance.

-Ratan struggles to get a job but to no avail.
+Rattan struggles to get a job but to no avail.
 One day, even as he gets the news that his sister has been accepted at the sanatorium, he gets a telegram informing of her death.
 He is shocked and depressed, and his fellow lodgers console him.

 One of the other unemployed youths in the lodge, Shankar, goes through similar misfortunes.
-He tries to kill himself, but Ratan stops him.
-Shankar gets a job later and is grateful to Ratan.
+He tries to kill himself, but Rattan stops him.
+Shankar gets a job later and is grateful to Rattan.